CodeDmitry/CopyFileSize0001/README.md

 **Todo**

-Reimplement in WINAPI/C in Visual Studio 6, that is forward compatible to windows 10 and does not have spinning wheel when the right click menu is clicked.
+Reimplement in WINAPI/C in Visual Studio 6, that is forward compatible to windows 10, and can be compiled without being tied down to Visual Studio(via mingw) if necessary.